odoo/owl/doc/component.md

 Note that at this point, it is not safe to rerender the widget.
 In particular, updateState calls should be avoided.

-### updated
+### patched

 This hook is called whenever a component did actually update its props, state or env.

 This method is not called on the initial render.
-It is useful to interact with the DOM (for example, through an external library) whenever the component was updated.
+It is useful to interact with the DOM (for example, through an external library) whenever the component was patched.

 Updating the widget state in this hook is possible, but not encouraged.
-One need to be careful, because updates here will cause rerender, which in turn will cause other calls to updated.
+One need to be careful, because updates here will cause rerender, which in turn will cause other calls to patched.
 So, we need to be particularly careful at avoiding endless cycles.

 ### willUnmount